-- OCEAN study will continue with long-term follow-up and documentation in accordance to previous plans.
+- OCEAN study continues with long-term follow-up and documentation in accordance to previous plans.

-- Patient recruitment has been completed in both PORT and BRIDGE and the studies can be closed with relevant scientific data sets.
+- Patient recruitment has been completed in both PORT and BRIDGE and the studies are closed with relevant scientific data sets.

-- ANCHOR will close without the last 10 previously planned patients in the bortezomib + melflufen study arm – data sets will be large enough to draw relevant scientific conclusions.
+- ANCHOR is closed without the last 10 previously planned patients in the bortezomib + melflufen study arm – data sets will be large enough to draw relevant scientific conclusions.

-- ASCENT, COAST and LIGHTHOUSE will close with incomplete number of patients, it will not be possible to draw any relevant scientific conclusions from these data sets.
+- ASCENT, COAST and LIGHTHOUSE are closed with incomplete number of patients, it will not be possible to draw any relevant scientific conclusions from these data sets.